indico/indico-user-docs/user_guide/reminders.md

 Click on _Add reminder_.

-Here you can decide **when**you want to send your reminder, a few hours or days from the start of your event, if you want your reminder to be sent at a fixed date and time, or if you want to send it immediately,
+Here you can decide **when** you want to send your reminder, a few hours or days from the start of your event, if you want your reminder to be sent at a fixed date and time, or if you want to send it immediately,

 You can check the box _Participants_ if you defined your event such that candidate participants were prompted to register.
-The reminder will be sent to everybody who will participate to the event
+The reminder will be sent to everybody who will participate to the event.

 You can also type _Email addresses_ in the relevant box - write one email per line, no separators are allowed.